archeranimesh/pelicanBlog/content/articles/pelican/python-setup-for-pelican-blog.md

 conda info --envs
 ````

-Which will provide an output like this.
+Which will provide, an output like this.

 ````
 pelican1                 /home/username/anaconda3/envs/pelican1